 The core business of the Nova Scotia Crop and Livestock Insurance Commission is the delivery of insurance products for production agriculture.
-This is conducted pursuant to federal and provincial regulations and in accordance with the Business Risk Management components of FPT cost sharing agreements.
+This is conducted pursuant to the Crop and Livestock Insurance Act and federal and provincial regulations and in accordance with the Business Risk Management components of FPT cost sharing agreements.

-Priorities for 2019 - 20
+Priorities for 2020 - 21